About

 Why Wingmint exists.

-I'm a member of the Westosha Flying Club, a 200-member, self-managed club operating four Cessna 172s out of Kenosha Regional Airport (KENW) in Wisconsin.
-We do everything ourselves — scheduling, billing, maintenance coordination, member onboarding.
+I fly out of Kenosha Regional Airport (KENW) in Wisconsin, where I'm a member of a 200-member, self-managed club operating four Cessna 172s.
+We handle everything ourselves: scheduling, billing, maintenance coordination, member onboarding.

 Wingmint is what I think this category should look like.
-It's built for clubs like ours — small, self-governed, run by volunteers who already have day jobs.
+It's built for clubs like ours: small, self-governed, run by volunteers who already have day jobs.
 Every screen is designed for a phone held in one hand at the airport.
-Every workflow targets fewer taps.
+Everything takes fewer taps.

 What we compete on.

-There are a handful of incumbents in this space — Flight Schedule Pro, FlightCircle, and Schedule Master.
+There are a handful of incumbents in this space: Flight Schedule Pro, FlightCircle, and Schedule Master.
 They have a decade-plus head start on edge cases, and we're not going to win by matching feature counts.
-We win on four things: transparent cost-plus pricing, a modern Linear/Stripe-grade interface, TSA FTSP compliance enforced at booking time, and an open REST API on every plan.
-Your club's data belongs to your club — pull it into ForeFlight, MyFlightbook, or LogTen Pro on day one.
+We win on four things: transparent cost-plus pricing, booking and billing that work cleanly on a phone, TSA FTSP compliance enforced at booking time, and an open REST API on every plan.
+Your club's data belongs to your club.
+Pull it into ForeFlight, MyFlightbook, or LogTen Pro on day one.

 Pricing: $9 per aircraft, per month.